c6y/eboydb/README.md

+> _This project is outdated and has been closed.
+Instead you can check [rainbow](https://github.com/c6y/rainbow) (a rewrite that stores image urls, instead of the actual images — and is much faster)._

 # eboydb
 A simple image database and client, optimized to store and render small original pixel images (sprites).
 Client gets original sized images (1:1 pixel ratio) and scales and displays them sharp at any size (no antialiasing).
 Built with Meteor.js.